auth0/docs/articles/multifactor-authentication/google-auth/user-guide.md

 You will need to download Google Authenticator app.

 A code will appear, and you will have five minutes to scan the code before it expires.
 After scanning the code, you will get a six digit code to enter.
-Once you enter this code, you will see a confirmation screen which has a recovery code.
-If for some reason you do not have your mobile device, you will need this recovery code to login.
-Make sure to take note of this code and keep it somewhere safe.
-Check the box that you have recorded the code, and then you are logged in.
+Once you enter this code you will be logged in.

 ![](/media/articles/mfa/google-code.png)